Dev-Op5/mariadb-execute/README.md

 cd /path/to/your/queries/folder
-execute model                            # this will be drop/re-create your database and refill the schema + routines execute code                             # this will be re-create ONLY the files under the 'routines' folder execute "SELECT * FROM some_tables"      # this will be execute the specified queris and output the result to screen execute help                             # display this inline help
+execute model                            # this will be drop/re-create your database and refill the schema + routines execute code                             # this will be re-create ONLY the files under the 'routines' folder execute "SELECT * FROM some_tables"      # this will be execute the specified queries and output the result to screen execute help                             # display this inline help
 ```